 Meet Our Alumni

-The success of former interns, over more than forty years, reflects the Programme’s value as an investment in Canada’s future leaders.
+The success of our former interns reflects the Programme’s value as an investment in Canada’s future leaders.

 Parliamentary Internship Alumni Association (PIAA)

 The Parliamentary Internship Alumni Association (PIAA) is a voluntary, not-for-profit association of former Parliamentary Interns.

 - Support the goals and objectives of the Programme;

 - Facilitate networking for alumni and friends of the Programme;

 - Increase the lasting value of the Programme for current interns, former participants, and Programme sponsors; and,

 - Provide alumni with opportunities to continue engagement with and give back to the Programme.

 Madalina Chesoi, Secretary

 Anne Dance, PIP Director (ex-officio member)